OnniBus.com: History

 Van Hool TD927 on line F1 from Helsinki to Turku.

+An Onnibus coach to Helsinki waiting for boarding in Loviisa.

 OnniBus was founded by Pekka Möttö, Lauri Helke, Petteri Rantala and Pertti Möttö in 2011.

 In May 2014, Brian Souter's Highland Global Transport purchased a 75% shareholding in the business.
 Highland Global Transport, Lauri Helke and Petteri Rantala sold their shares to Koiviston Auto in October 2018.

 Advertised fares start at €1 (plus €1 booking fee), using a yield management model as employed by Megabus, where the lowest fares are offered to those who book early or on less popular journeys.

 Services

 As of July 2023, OnniBus.com operated OnniBus MEGA brand services on the following routes: